 Computing a z-score is a widely used method of standardizing a variable in order to combine it with other variables that may have a different unit of measurement or a different scale.
 Because it has a mean value of zero and a standard deviation of 1, the value of a z-score shows how many standard deviations a given value lies from the mean.
 The z-score is defined as follows:

-$$Z = \frac{\left(x - \mu{mcap-weighted}\right)}{\sigma{mcap-weighted}}$$
+$$Z = \frac{\left(x - \mu{mcap-weighted}\right)}{\sigma{mcap-weighted}}$$ σ is the free float-adjusted market capitalization weighted market standard deviation using winsorized variables in the MSCI Standard Country Index

 Where: